winac/FYP/README.md

 Data used for the financial application (stock prices of Hyatt, American Airlines and UPS) can be found in `financial-data.csv`

 Data used for the observation of bicausality in financial networks (financial stock prices of Boeing and Airbus) can be found in `financial-data-bicausal.csv`

+All python code used can be found in the python notebook `fyp.ipynb`.